blinklet/learning/data-science/sqlalchemy-minimum.md

 Finally, Python programmers may prefer to use SQLAlchemy to create query statements because it allows them to use Python code to express database queries and, if they want to explore more advanced uses of SQLAlchemy, the database schema.

-## What you will learn about SQLAlchemy
+## The minimum you need to know about SQLAlchemy

-The best way to learn is to by working through practical examples.
+If you analyze data, all you need to know is how to read data from an existing database.
+This is a small sub-set of SQLAlchemy functionality and it easy to learn by working through a few practical examples.
 This document covers the following topics with step-by-step tutorials:

 * How to install SQLAlchemy
 * How to connect SQLAlchemy to an existing database
 * How to make SQLAlchemy read the database schema and automatically convert it into mapped Python objects
-* Understand the objects that SQLAlchemy creates
 * Learn the SQLAlchemy functions that create SQL queries
 * Integrate the SQLAlchemy queries into Pandas functions to get data from the database